-Generally, a stroke of 3/16 and a speed of 1250 RPM are efficient in screening most materials.
+Generally a stroke of 3/16 and a speed of 1250 RPM is efficient in screening most materials.
 In other cases a slower speed with larger stroke works well for larger size material, and faster speed with smaller stroke works well for smaller material.

-Speed on a STACKABLE VIBROSET series screener may be controlled in either of two ways.
-First, using a variable speed motor or motor controller can control the speed.
+Speed on a VIBROSET series screener may be controlled in either of two ways.
+First, the speed can be controlled by using a variable speed motor or motor controller.
 Second, the speed can be changed by sheave selection.
 Single speed v-type sheaves are standard on SMICO series screeners.
 These sheaves are sized to give the speed our tests and experience indicates most desirable for the job.